iconinc/container-table/README.md

 The sass mixins allow you to choose how much to output, for example if you only want a container-table from breakpoint md and up you can `@include container-md-table`.

-If you just want to drop all the rules into the default bootstrap.css use the file: `example/bootstrap-container-table.css`
+If you just want to drop all the rules into the default bootstrap.css use the file: `bootstrap-container-table.css`

 The container element requires the base `container` class in addition to the `container-table` class.
 Rows and Columns only require standard bootstrap classes.